Magnetism in Gemstones

 Bi-color Indicolite Tourmaline

-Chromium within Chrome Tourmalines is always visible as a red glow under a Chelsea filter.
-Using a Chelsea filter, UV flashlight and spectrometer, we have determined that the dark green Tourmaline pictured below is a typical Chrome Tourmaline colored primarily by vanadium.
+Even though vanadium is the dominant chromophore, chromium within all Chrome Tourmalines we have tested is detectable as a red glow under a Chelsea filter.
+Vanadium seems to have no effect on he Chelsea filter reaction.
+By testing the dark green Tourmaline pictured below using a Chelsea filter, UV flashlight and spectrometer, we have determined that this gem is a typical Chrome Tourmaline colored primarily by vanadium.
 No chromium absorption peak at 680nm is visible with a spectrometer.

-Unlike chromium, vanadium does not cause red UV fluorescence in gemstones, but instead quenches it.
+Unlike chromium, vanadium does not cause red fluorescence under longwave UV light in gemstones of any kind.
+Instead vanadium quenches fluorescence, just as iron quenches fluorescence in other types of gems.
+This quenching phenomenon is rarely recognized in gemology.
 The gem below shows no chromium fluorescence under longwave UV light, but it does show a strong red reaction under the Chelsea filter.
 This indicates that chromium is indeed present.
 But any UV fluorescence from chromium is quenched by vanadium.
-We know the quenching is not due to iron, as the gem is diamagnetic and contains only a trace amount of iron.
+We know the quenching of fluorescence is not due to iron, the universally recognized quencher, as the gem is diamagnetic and contains only a trace amount of iron.

 Colored Primarily by Vanadium